abdullahemad12/abcoolc/README.md

 While static typing imposes a strong discipline on programming in Cool, it guarantees that no runtime type errors can arise in the execution of Cool programs.

-For more information refer to the COOL [manual](docs/cool-manual.pdf)
+For more information refer to the [COOL manual](docs/cool-manual.pdf)

-Example programs can be found in the examples [folder](examples)
+Example programs can be found in the [Examples folder](examples)

 ## Building the compiler